The making of a DIY bed frame with built-in storage and a lot of great trips.

 Esteban also had to make several last minute changes to optimize the components.
 This task, however, was rather straightforward as the tinktube system can be assembled and disassembled many times without damaging it.

 During the project, the two girls even decided to build the drawers for their sofa bed themselves.
 This required a lot of patience!
+If you’ve decided to embark on a van conversion journey, we’ve prepared this guide where you’ll find useful information on all things van-related!

 A successful design project!